 If you fit into either of these brackets, then chances are, no matter whether you’re looking for a luxurious new car like the Mercedes-Benz A-Class or a simple Volkswagen Up! you’ll have a hard time getting approved for car finance.

 That’s because the FCA (Financial Conduct Authority) requires that all finance companies carry out a car lease credit check before you sign up to a finance agreement to ensure that you’re able to manage your own personal finances.

 Luckily, there are ways to get a personal contract hire deal with a poor credit rating!

 Did you know, for example, that just like when you sign up to rent your first flat, you can use a guarantor to support your application?

 What is a guarantor on a car lease?

-A guarantor is someone who will assume responsibility for making payments in the event that you default on your monthly payments.
+A guarantor is someone who will assume responsibility for making payments to cover the cost of the car lease in the event that you default on your monthly payments.
 If you are unable to make a payment on your car, your guarantor will have to pay for it instead.

 Who can be a guarantor?